-I am developer of various scientific software packages, among them Ludwig, our lattice-Boltzmann code for simulation of complex fluids.
+I am core developer of various scientific software and simulation packages.

-Ludwig (http://ludwig.epcc.ed.ac.uk) is a software package for simulation of soft matter and complex fluids.
-The package takes its name from Ludwig Boltzmann, since it uses the lattice-Boltzmann method for solving the hydrodynamic Navier-Stokes equation.
-However, it is also possible to combine the lattice-Boltzmann method with a range of other methods for simulation of complex fluid systems.
+It is also possible to combine the lattice-Boltzmann method with a range of other methods for simulation of complex fluid systems such as free-energy methods.
 Ludwig can be deployed on various computing architectures ranging from simple workstations to large HPC systems, including those with NVIDIA GPU or Intel Xeon Phi co-processors and accelerators.

-Ludwig is open source software and available from our central repository at CCPForge.
+Ludwig is open source software and available from our repository at GitHub.

 I am also author of the LAMMPS implementation of oxDNA, a model for coarse-grained simulation of DNA and RNA, which is based on the popular LAMMPS Molecular Dynamics Simulator, available from Sandia National Laboratories, USA.

-The model is also available from our central repository at CCPForge.
+The model is also available from our GitHub repository.
 This distribution includes also the twistable elastic polymer model of DNA (TEP) .

 P. Šulc, F. Romano, T. E. Ouldridge, J. P. K. Doye, A. A. Louis, J. Chem.
 Phys.
 140, 235102 (2014).